Prestressed Bolts in a Tube Connection

 Application ID: 185

-A tube connection consisting of a flange with eight prestressed bolts is subjected to a set of loads made up of an internal pressure, axial force, and external bending moment.
+A tube connection consisting of a flange with eight prestressed bolts is subjected to a set of loads consisting of an internal pressure, an axial force, and an external bending moment.

-The model domain consists of 1/4 of the full geometry, since there are two planes of symmetry.
+The model domain consists of one quarter of the full geometry, since there are two planes of symmetry.